YOLO5

 What is YOLO

-YOLO (You Only Look Once) is CNN-based Object Detector written by Joseph Redmon (retired from CV back in 2018).
+YOLO (You Only Look Once) is a CNN-based object detector written by Joseph Redmon (who stepped away from CV research in 2018).

 The original work of YOLO was the first object detection network to combine the problem of drawing bounding boxes and identifying class labels.